-Today is a momentous occasion for Hubby and I.
+Today is a momentous occasion for Dave and I.

 Today we are debt free – Aside from our mortgage, a necessary debt really!

 Then in 2006 we decided to take the step of moving in with eachother.
 We didn’t want to rent so talked to mortgage advisors about buying a house.
 We soon found out that a) we had more debt than we realised and b) we wouldn’t get a mortgage paying all the credit payments that we were – credit cards, car finance and a loan.
-So we consolidated our debts and took out one huge loan… £25k and still had another couple of grand on a credit card too – you can only take out an unsecured loan for a maximum of £25k. £27-£28k of debt accumulated by the time Hubby and I were 22 and 25.
+So we consolidated our debts and took out one huge loan… £25k and still had another couple of grand on balance transfer credit cards too – you can only take out an unsecured loan for a maximum of £25k. £27-£28k of debt accumulated by the time Dave and I were 22 and 25.